jazzwang/snippet/go/tour/MEMO.md

 - https://go.dev/pkg/math/rand/#Seed - To see a different number, seed the number generator; see `rand.Seed`.
 - https://blog.golang.org/gos-declaration-syntax - For more about why types look the way they do, see `the article on Go's declaration syntax`.
 - https://go.dev/blog/defer-panic-and-recover - To learn more about `defer` statements read this blog post.
+- https://go.dev/pkg/builtin/#append - Go provides a built-in append function to append new elements to a slice
+- https://go.dev/blog/go-slices-usage-and-internals - To learn more about slices, read the `Slices: usage and internals` article.